WhatsApp rolling out feature to let users send high-quality videos on Android beta

 Beta users will see a new button within the drawing editor which will allow them to send high-quality videos, reports WABetaInfo.

-The default option will always be 'Standard quality' for all videos, therefore, users have to select the high-quality option every time they want to send a video with better quality.
+The default option will always be 'Standard quality' for all videos, therefore, users have to select thvideo dimensions, minor compressione high-quality option every time they want to send a video with better quality.

 The new option only appears when the users select a large-size video.